foramsojitra/prep/README.md

 * All handlers work on bubbling stage excepts addEventListener with last argument true, which is the only way to catch the event on capturing stage.
 * Bubbling/capturing can be stopped by event.cancelBubble=true (IE) or event.stopPropagation() for other browsers.

+### Q : What is ECMA Script and How are JavaScript and ECMA Script related?
+ECMA Script are like rules and guideline while Javascript is a scripting language used for web development.

+### Q : What are some of the features of ES6?
+A :
+* Support for constants (also known as “immutable variables”)
+* Block-Scope support for both variables, constants, functions
+* Arrow functions
+* Extended Parameter Handling
+* Template Literals and Extended Literals
+* Spread operator
+* Destructuring Assignment

 ### Q : What is use of arrow
 A : arrow functions were introduced in ES6.
+* An arrow function is a shorter syntax for a function expression and does not have its own this, arguments, super, or new.target.
+These functions are best suited for non-method functions, and they cannot be used as constructors.
 * Unlike regular functions, arrow functions do not have their own this.
 The value of this inside an arrow function remains the same throughout the lifecycle of the function and is always bound to the value of this in the closest non-arrow parent function.
 * The handling of this is also different in arrow functions compared to regular functions.
 * In short, with arrow functions there are no binding of this.